When consumers have problems, what do they do? they search the internet for answers.

 By becoming their source of information we can build trust but we can’t be everything to everybody.
 We need to carefully evaluate who is our target market, how do we provide value, and what questions do we need to answer.
 I outline nine questions that we should think about before starting our website.

 Segmentation is pivotal to our business.
-Not everybody is going to want what we sell, and we do not have time to sell to everyone.
-Consequently, we need to have a solid understanding of the the types of people that buy products we sell.
-For example:
+Not everybody is going to want what we sell and we cannot be everything to everybody.

-- Is it big companies or small companies
+- If B2b Do we sell to big companies or small companies

-- Are they looking for luxury or lowest price
+- If B2C is our target market looking for luxury or lowest price

-Break up your market into numbered segments i.e. thrifty, busy, luxurious … and write out qualities and attributes of each segmented customer.
-It may be a good idea to write out customer profiles, a description of our ideal customer i.e. his or her age, location, likes, dislikes, how they spend their time…
+Break up your whole market into numbered segments i.e. thrifty, busy, luxurious … and write out qualities and attributes of each segmented customer.
+It may be a good idea to write out customer profiles for each segmented customer i.e. his or her age, location, likes, dislikes, how they spend their time…

-- Focus on gaining the necessary skills to service are target market.
+- Focus on gaining the necessary skills to service our target market.

-- Allow customers to refers us because they know exactly who we serve.
+- Allow customers to refer us because they know exactly who we serve.

 - We know where are customers hang out